 When the electrical demand suddenly decreases, the voltage drops or “sags.”
-Why does this decrease occur in the first place?
+What causes a voltage sag in the first place?
 Below are the seven most common causes of voltage sags.

 Lightning is one of the leading causes of residential voltage sags.
 Lightning draws a lot of power from the closest power supply, which puts excess strain on the power grid and leaves less power available for household use.

 Strong winds can loosen or even knock down power lines during a storm.
 This can create fluctuations in electrical demand, frequency, and voltage levels that cause voltage sags.

 3. Trees Falling Onto Power Lines